 Finishing Time and Weights of Grass-fed Beef Animals

 For more than 20 years, Jane Jewett has owned WillowSedge Farm near Palisade, Minneosta.
 She and her family raise and direct-market pork, poultry, lamb, and grass-fed beef on 113 acres.
 An increasing interest in grass-fed beef operations led Jewett to make the transition to grass-fed beef in 2008.
 Her interest in applying for an NCR-SARE […]

 Developing a Goat Meat Market in the Black Hills of South Dakota

-Goat production is a growing enterprise for small and limited resource farmers.
+Goat production is a growing enterprise, especially for small and limited-resource farmers.
 Goats can be adapted to different production systems and can be raised with relatively few inputs, but they can present production and marketing challenges.
 Susan and Tom Barnes live on 120 acres along Pleasant Valley southwest of Custer, South Dakota.
 Susan’s family homesteaded […]

 Profitable Rabbit Production

 Rabbit meat is high in protein and low in fat, cholesterol, and sodium when compared to most of the meats eaten in the U.S. Rabbit meat has great potential to feed people in developing countries and could be promoted in the U.S. as a healthful, natural meat and a small farm asset (Fanatico, Anne.
 “Rabbit […]

 With the help of an NCR-SARE Farmer Rancher Grant, three farmers worked with interns to develop 26 educational power point modules as part of a comprehensive intern educational program.
 The internship curriculum is useful for small farmers to use on their own to educate themselves and to provide a rich experience for interns.